ScreepsMods/screepsmod-map-tool/README.md

 Left click to generate a room

-Right click to remove a room (fills with solid room)*

 Ctrl+Left Click to generate a sector

+Right click to remove a room

+Alt+Right Click to brick a room

-Ctrl+Right Click to remove a sector (fills with solid rooms)*
+Ctrl+Right Click to remove a sector

+Alt+Ctrl+Right Click to brick a whole sector

-Middle clicking will flood fill from the cursor's position, this is useful to find isolated rooms
+Alt+Left Click will flood fill from the cursor's position, this is useful to find isolated rooms

-*If a room is removed but not regenerated it will be completely walled off with game objects removed.
-This is done because map tool can not completely remove a room as this must be done in the CLI with the `map.removeRoom` command.

 ### Edit Room Terrain